The Milne Seed Library 2026

 - 2 min read

-The Seed Library is returning!
-Find organic seeds of all kinds that you can take with you to grow vegetables, herbs, flowers and fruit.
+The Seed Library has returned!
+Find non-GMO and (mostly) organic seeds of all kinds that you can take with you to grow vegetables, herbs, flowers and fruit.

 Below are some updates, basic guidelines and a few links to gardening resources.
 Please email kwilliams@cwmars.org with any questions!

-It will be very similar to last year, but we ask that you take only what you will use, and up to five packets per visit.
+It will be very similar to last year, but we ask that you take up to five packets per visit.
 Those under the age of 18 may take seeds with the help of an adult.
 Please tally which seeds you have taken on the sheet provided.

 Seeds are grouped by type and then arranged alphabetically by name.
 Quantity of seeds in each package are intended for smaller, home gardens.